 Year after year, we look forward to a new set of summer adventures.
-With the kids constantly growing and evolving, so do their interests.
-But one thing remains.
-After San Diego’s June gloom, the sun is shining brighter than before, and with that comes their little sun dance, as they crave the outdoors, and the need to spend more time with Mother Earth.
-This year, it’s more beach time, more camping and more bike riding than ever before!
+The kids are out of school this week, and the sun is shining brighter than before, and with it, the need to be outdoors!
+This year, it’s more beach time, more backyard camping, and more bike riding than ever before!

-The more active they become, the more prepared Mom has to be.
+But the more active they become, the more prepared Mom has to be.
 Common kid ailments during these warm months can have us parents scrambling at the time of the incident.
-I’m happy to share three important summer safety tips that I’ve learned that every parent should know—and preferably before your summer activities begin.
+I’m happy to share the important summer safety tips that I’ve learned that every parent should know—and preferably before your summer activities begin.

-My kids started swimming around three years old, and were water babies right from the start.
-When we are at the pool or on the beach, you can be sure they will stay in the water for hours.
-It’s so important as a parent to understand the difference between UVA (ultraviolet A) and UVB (ultraviolet B) and why broad spectrum sunscreen is important.
+My kids all started swimming around three years old and were water babies right from the start.
+When in the pool or on the beach, they’ve been known to stay in the water for hours.
+And they always want to stay outside in the sun as long as they can.
+That’s why it’s so important as a parent to understand the difference between UVA (ultraviolet A) and UVB (ultraviolet B), and why broad-spectrum sunscreen is important.

-Dr. Wendy Sue Swanson, this super cool mama doc from Seattle, mentioned in her video (see below) that if you can, at all times, cover up.
+Dr. Wendy Sue Swanson, this super cool mama doc from Seattle, mentioned in her video that if you can, at all times, cover up.
 Covering up is the best protection from the sun’s harmful rays.
 Bypass the chemicals on your kids’ skin by covering up!
-And when your family’s skin is exposed to the sun, the best thing you can use is a broad spectrum sunscreen.
+And when your family’s skin is exposed to the sun, the best thing you can use is a broad-spectrum sunscreen.